Updated: Sep 29, 2022

 Still, in the darkest hour, the light may be revealed.

 Is not all we feared in death just another birth?

 My mother passed away two weeks ago, on 11/12/2021.
 It did not make the nightly news, nor did I share it as such.
 She had suffered through seven years of Alzheimer’s disease.
 Those who love her have lost her twice: first her mind, then her body.
 Her body was tough.
 She even bucked Covid in 2020.
 Had she known what was going on in the world, she would have lost her mind or worried herself to death.
 Perhaps it was better she had already lost it.

 I crossed the ocean and made it to her deathbed in a nick of time.
 She passed exactly 24 hours after my arrival, and I was able to spend her final five hours alone with her.
 This is the way I wanted it to be.

 My mother’s body now rests next to my father, who died exactly nine years before her.
 What should be her epitaph?
-Without a second’s thought, it flashed into my mind just after her death.
+In a twinkling of an eye, it flashed into my mind just after her death.

 “My heart dances with the daffodils”

 a condensed excerpt from her favorite poem “I Wandered Lonely as a Cloud” by Wordsworth, with its final strophe: